Careers in Aquatic Life Sciences

 Fish reproduction is a major challenge in both aquaculture and aquarium keeping.

-Using an integrated approach that combines biology, physiology, and animal science, this course provides an understanding of the fundamental mechanisms of fish reproduction.
+Based on an integrated approach that combines biology, physiology, and animal science, this course provides an understanding of the fundamental mechanisms of fish reproduction.

 Micro Certification – Genetics, Domestication, and Strain Management in Aquaculture